smfr/mactierra/Readme.txt

 Building requires Leopard (10.5.4) and Xcode 3.1 or later.

 First, open Source/userinterface/cocoa/3rd party/GraphX/Source/Graph Suite.xcodeproj.
-Get Info on the Graph Suite item at the top of the Files hiearchy, and change the Build Products location to MacTierra/build (same directory as used by MacTierra.xcodeproj).
+Get Info on the Graph Suite item at the top of the Files hierarchy, and change the Build Products location to MacTierra/build (same directory as used by MacTierra.xcodeproj).
 Build Release and Debug (either target).

 Now open MacTierra.xcodeproj, choose the MacTierra target, and build (Release or Debug, as you wish; Release will run much faster).